top of page

 JM (furrowed): Guineas or pounds?
 Guineas or pounds?

-B: Re.
-Polidori - he has talents sir, and is a good-natured man at heart.
-Downside - his aspirations do not match his talents.
-Do me a favour - in lieu of the fortune I have made you - for it far exceeds my own - be a good man and read his play?
+B: Re. said diarist, Dr. Polidori - he has talents, sir, and is a good-natured man at heart - on the downside - his aspirations do not match his talents.
+Now, to do me a favour - in lieu of the fortune I have made you - for it far exceeds my own - be a good man and read his play?
 It fairly purges the eyes and moves the bowels - so read it before breakfast - and write him an encouraging letter

 JM: What do I know about plays?
-Cookbooks, aye, travelling guides, aye, no not aye!! - YES - must shake that tradesman’s giveaway! - poesy, on a hunch, yes - but the STAGE!!
-Och
+Cookbooks, aye, travelling guides, aye, no not aye!! - YES! - must shake off that tradesman’s giveaway! - poesy, on a hunch, yes - but the STAGE!! - och!

 Prowls office, stiffens back

 JM: Zounds!!
-My pulses have quicken’d!
-I shall refer solely to my Lord - why if a Lord can charm the Devil - be damned if an Up and Coming Gentleman Publisher shouldn't charm an unemployable medical man!
+I shall refer solely to my Lord! - why, if a Lord can charm the Devil - be damned if an Up and Coming Gentleman Publisher shouldn’t charm an unemployable medical man!

-Pulls Polidori’s play and the ‘Collected Works of the Hon.
-Lord Byron to Date, 10th ed.’ onto his desk
+Hurls Polidori’s play and the ‘Collected Works of the Hon.
+Lord Byron’ onto his desk

 s